huggingface/blog/speecht5.md

 - **text-to-speech** to synthesize audio, and
 - **speech-to-speech** for converting between different voices or performing speech enhancement.

-Inspired by [T5](https://huggingface.co/docs/transformers/model_doc/t5), an NLP model that was pre-trained by treating all text processing problems as sequence-to-sequence tasks, SpeechT5 pre-trains a single seq2seq model on a mixture of text-to-speech, speech-to-text, text-to-text, and speech-to-speech data.
+The main idea behind SpeechT5 is to pre-train a single model on a mixture of text-to-speech, speech-to-text, text-to-text, and speech-to-speech data.
 This way, the model learns from text and speech at the same time.
-The result of this pre-training approach is a model that has a **unified space** of hidden representations shared by both text and speech data.
+The result of this pre-training approach is a model that has a **unified space** of hidden representations shared by both text and speech.

-The same pre-trained model can then be fine-tuned for many different tasks, such as automatic speech recognition, text-to-speech synthesis, voice conversion, speech translation, speech enhancement, and speaker identification.
-We’ll demonstrate some of these tasks in this blog post.

-## The architecture

 At the heart of SpeechT5 is a regular **Transformer encoder-decoder** model.
 Just like any other Transformer, the encoder-decoder network models a sequence-to-sequence transformation using hidden representations.
 This Transformer backbone is the same for all SpeechT5 tasks.